Vulva Fetish

 - 06Partialism — Wikipediadefinition of partialism as erotic focus on a body part other than the genitals; DSM-III-R (1987) introduction and DSM-5 merger into fetishistic disorder

-- 07National Survey of Sexual Health and Behavior — Wikipediacontext for nationally representative U.S. data (Herbenick et al.) showing ~84% of adults report lifetime oral sex, evidencing mainstream genital attention
+- 07National Survey of Sexual Health and Behavior — Wikipediacontext for nationally representative U.S. data (Herbenick et al.) showing that lifetime oral sex is reported by a large majority of American adults, evidencing mainstream genital attention rather than measuring a genital-focused fetish